 Cut out on costs

-Use your cash flow statements to do a cash flow analysis and try to see whether there are any recurring expenses that you could cut back on.
+Use your cash flow statements to do a cash flow analysis and see whether there are any recurring expenses you could cut back on.
 They could be in the form of bills on utilities, rent, payroll, subscriptions, or frequent services.
-If you think you need to reduce your expenses, try to cut the costs or negotiate payments where possible.
+If you need to reduce your expenses, try to cut the costs or negotiate payments where possible.